dwc/wordpress-plugin-http-authentication/readme.txt

 Yes, you can enable this plugin across a network or on individual sites.
 However, options will need to be set on individual sites.

-If you have suggestions on how to improve network support, please comment.
+If you have suggestions on how to improve network support, please submit a comment.

 == Changelog ==